huntermitchell123/misc/README.md

-# Miscellaneous
+# Miscellaneous Code Samples

-Random projects and coding samples that I have done.
-Enjoy!
+Random projects and assignments that I have done throughout the years.